BadMagic100/TheRealJournalRando/README.md

 This connection is fully integrated with RandoSettingsManager.
 It does not need to be configured manually after saving/sharing/loading settings and will disable itself if no settings are available.

+### ItemSync

+When playing with ItemSync, enemy kills are synced to count towards note costs.